Plus-Size Snow Pants For Hitting The Slopes This Winter

-In this new year, I challenged myself to step outside my comfort zone and give myself permission to try new things.
-I’ve always been intrigued by the snow sports world, but I’ve always felt excluded from activities in the athletic space as a plus-size person.
-From limited size representation in the activewear industry to judgmental looks at the gym and daily fatphobic microaggressions across social media, it’s easy for plus-size folks like myself to feel like we don’t belong.
-Fast-forward to earlier this month when I got the chance to hit the slopes for the first time ever.
-Although it was a nerve-wracking experience, I came prepared with the right gear–especially a super solid pair of plus-size snow pants.
+Earlier this month, I got the chance to hit the slopes for the first time ever.
+Although it was a nerve-wracking experience, I came prepared with the right gear — in particular, a super solid pair of plus-size snow pants.
+I’ve long been intrigued by the snow sports world, but I’ve always felt excluded from activities in the athletic space as a plus-size person.
+From limited size representation in the activewear industry to judgmental looks at the gym and daily fat-phobic micro-aggressions across social media, it’s easy for plus-size folks like myself to feel like we don’t belong.

-Tracking down a pair of plus-size snow pants IRL is rather difficult, so I knew online would be my best bet.
+However, In this new year, I challenged myself to step outside my comfort zone and give myself permission to try new things.
+Tracking down a pair of inclusively-sized all-weather pants IRL is rather difficult, so I knew online would be my best bet.
 I ended up buying this pair from Articx, but I stumbled upon a handful of solid plus-size options worth checking out.
-If you are trying to make the most of the last week of winter, or you're just trying to live out your Olympic Games fantasy, keep scrolling for plus-size snow pants to get you through the inevitable chills from ice-cold mountain wind.

-Tracking down a pair of plus-size snow pants IRL is rather difficult, so I knew online would be my best bet.
-I ended up buying this pair from Articx, but I stumbled upon a handful of solid plus-size options worth checking out.
-If you are trying to make the most of the last week of winter, or you're just trying to live out your Olympic Games fantasy, keep scrolling for plus-size snow pants to get you through the inevitable chills from ice-cold mountain wind.
+If you want to make the most of the last week of winter, or you're just trying to live out your Olympic Games fantasy, keep scrolling for plus-size snow pants to get you through the inevitable chills from ice-cold mountain wind.

 Advertisement